LiorYariv1/NLP-final-Project/README.md

 2. conda activate py38_pytorch
 3. run pywebio_interface.py
 (or just send us an email)

+Note: The website reads the full_model_beams.csv file, if you dont have it, it can be reproduced in comparisons.py

 To run with a different trained model: <br>
 change the model path in pywebio_interface.py and run the script